5.1 Open Culture: Open Access to Cultural Heritage

 Open Access practices and policies for cultural heritage

 Digitization initiatives need financial and political support to be sustainable.
-For that financial and political support to exist, it is important to demonstrate the impact and value that digitization provides for the institutions, their users and the public.
-Open access policies ensure that the public gets to reuse the content.
+For that support to exist, it is important to demonstrate the impact and value that digitization provides for the institutions, their users and the public.
+Open access policies and practices help (1) make cultural content available to new audiences, and (2) ensure that the public can reuse cultural content, engaging with it in newfound ways.
+Open access policies and effective open practices around digitized content demonstrate the new value and impact digitization initiatives can have on institutions, and their audiences.
 Open access policies require institutions to be as consistent as possible regarding their approaches to copyright management and reuse options for their collections.

 Legal and Policy Frameworks

-Private and public funding is fundamental to support digital cultural heritage initiatives, such as digitization projects and content aggregators.
+Private and public funding is fundamental to support digital cultural heritage initiatives, such as digitization projects and the maintenance of content aggregators.
 Public policies and laws can clarify the role that GLAMs play in making content available, particularly for publicly funded institutions.
-These might be state-created rules that likely apply to the whole sector.
+These might be state-created rules that likely apply to the whole cultural heritage sector.
+Otherpublic policy and legal instruments, such as treaties, conventions, declarations, recommendations, laws, decrees, regulations or policies can be adopted at the international, national, regional, or local level.

 Member States are invited to enhance the visibility and accessibility of their documentary heritage through the outreach activities and publications of the Memory of the World Programme as appropriate, with investment in digitization of content for access purposes now being one of its key components.
 Member States should support and promote public domain access, and wherever possible, encourage the use of public licensing and open access solutions.

 Policies can also operate at the regional level.
 The European Commission Recommendation 2011/711/EU on the digitisation and online accessibility of cultural material and digital preservation includes important considerations on the need to maintain reproductions of public domain works in the public domain.
-A report published in 2019 confirmed the soundness of this recommendation.
+A 2019 report confirmed the soundness of this recommendation.
+In 2021, the European Commission proposed a new common European data space for cultural heritage.
+Read our comments on the CC blog.

-In other cases, a national policy can be interpreted to foster access, even when the GLAM space might not be directly targeted by the policy.
+At the national level, policy can be interpreted to foster access, even when the policy may not directly target the cultural heritage sector.
 Such is the case with the 2013 US Executive Order on Making Open and Machine Readable the New Default for Government Information, which states that government data in the United States should be made freely and openly accessible.

-State or private sector funders can help shape open access practices and policies.
+State, or even private, funders can help shape open access practices and policies.
 Increasingly, funders require that the digitized materials created with the funding they provided be released and available open access.
-Some funders require that the GLAM does a part of the copyright clearance work prior to applying for a digitization fund, which may signal funders’ priority for open access (and they want to avoid the risk of copyright infringement).
+Some funders require that the institution does a part of the copyright clearance work prior to applying for a digitization fund, which may signal funders’ priority for open access (and that they want to avoid the risk of copyright infringement).
 For example, in 2020 the UK National Heritage Fund published its policy on licensing requirements, which asks for CC BY 4.0 to be applied to original content created in the context of funded projects and CC0 or the Public Domain Mark to digital reproductions of public domain works.

 Policy development can occur at an institutional level.
 These are policies created by institutions themselves that will only apply to the institution and their users.
 Cultural heritage institutions affiliated with or part of universities, for example, rely on how their university policies define open access and push for open access initiatives.
 For these cultural heritage institutions, it is important that they align with the broader mandate for openness of their host institution.